PageotD/articles/drafts/pso/particle-swarm-optimization.md

 ## 3. How to implement PSO in Python?

 Implementing PSO in Python takes litterally few lines of code.
-Let's start by defining the needs.
+However, I prefer to split in two subsections to give details about each class.

+### 3.1 Implementing the Particle class

 First, we need to define a class to describe each particle.
 The particle will have the following attributes:
 - its position in an arbitrary n-dimensional space